 School Choice Context

 In addition to homeschooling, parents in Oklahoma have multiple school choice options.
-These include enrollment in traditional public, private, magnet, and charter schools.
+These include inter- and intra-district enrollment in traditional public, private, magnet, and charter schools.
 Oklahoma provides public funding for private school choice through multiple avenues, including Education Savings Accounts (ESAs), vouchers, and tax credits.
 Homeschool students are eligible for up to $1,000 in public funding.

 Commentary